kubeflow/pipelines/samples/tutorials/mnist/README.md

 cluster through CLI.
 Note that it is also possible to deploy the Kubeflow cluster though [UI](https://www.kubeflow.org/docs/gke/deploy/deploy-ui/)

-Then, notebooks 01-04 use one concrete use case, i.e., [MNIST classification](https://www.tensorflow.org/tutorials/quickstart/beginner), to demonstrate different ways of authoring a pipeline component:
+Then, notebooks 01-04 use one concrete use case, [MNIST classification](https://www.tensorflow.org/tutorials/quickstart/beginner), to demonstrate different ways of authoring a pipeline component:
-- [01 Lightweight Python Components](01_Lightweight_Python_Components.ipynb): this notebook demonstrates how to build a component through defining a stand-alone python function and then calling `kfp.components.func_to_container_op(func)` to convert, which can be used in a pipeline.
+- [01 Lightweight Python Components](01_Lightweight_Python_Components.ipynb): this notebook demonstrates how to build a component through defining a standalone python function and then calling `kfp.components.func_to_container_op(func)` to convert, which can be used in a pipeline.

 - [02 Local Development with Docker Image Components](02_Local_Development_with_Docker_Image_Components.ipynb): this